 Amplifier for 2 main speakers

-in the fiddle case (Sennheiser ME 40) which at their option they use for the guitar, replacing one of the
+a condenser mic in the fiddle case (Sennheiser ME 40) which at their option they use for the guitar, replacing one of the

 three instrument mics above.
 However, the mic cord, boom stand and standard Shure mic clip for this mic must be provided by

 STAGE SET-UP REQUIREMENTS: